matkv/utils/README.md

 The first problem I want to tackle is that I want to automate some things I have to do manually when editing content for my hugo website.

+**Hint**: To create subcommands using `cobra-cli`: (for example creating a command that will be called as `utils hugo markdown-link-checker`) use `cobra-cli add markdown-link-checker -p hugoCmd` - here `hugoCmd` is the parent command.

 ## Installation

 ### Creating a tag